Table of Contents

-An electricity broker helps people and businesses find the best deals on electricity.
+An electricity broker helps people and businesses find the best electricity deals.
 They work between electricity suppliers and customers.
 The electricity market is constantly changing, so brokers need to stay updated.
 This article will explain the key responsibilities of an electricity broker and the challenges they face.

 Responsibilities vs. Challenges

-Responsibilities are the tasks an electricity broker performs every Day, and Challenges are the problems they face while performing those tasks.
+Responsibilities are the tasks an electricity broker performs daily, and Challenges are the problems they face while performing those tasks.

 Responsibilities of an Electricity Broker